 Of the six safeguards above, the BC notes that many of the safeguards for Whois are already required of registrars under the final 2013 RAA (Registrar Accreditation Agreement).
 The BC recommends that ICANN staff evaluate the GAC safeguards and quickly identify all elements that are part of the 2013 RAA required of all registrars distributing domains in new gTLDs.
 Any safeguards that are enforced as part of the RAA should not be duplicated by also imposing them on registries.

 Some BC members worry that safeguard advice goes beyond the requirements of the Final Applicant Guidebook, and should therefore be referred to a Policy Development Process.
 But the majority of BC members note that the registry agreement has designed a mechanism —in Public Interest Commitments – where applicants can add their commitments to implement safeguards such as the GAC has called for.
-The consequence of failing to add safeguard commitments could be objections from governments or the GAC, which provides an incentive for applicants to be responsive to GAC advice.
+The consequence of failing to add safeguard commitments could be objections from governments or the GAC.
+The BC feels this provides a sufficient incentive for applicants to be responsive to GAC advice.

 The BC believes, however, that it would not be ideal for each new gTLD registry to have widely different implementation of common safeguards.
 This diversity would be confusing for registrants and Internet users, and would make it difficult for ICANN to exercise its contractual compliance responsibilities.

-Far better for ICANN to develop implementation specifications for common GAC safeguards, so that registries can voluntarily adopt them as part of their Public Interest Commitments.
+Far better for ICANN to develop implementation specifications for common GAC safeguards, so that registries have a set of uniform specs which they can then voluntarily adopt as part of their Public Interest Commitments.
 Standardized implementation of safeguards will benefit contract parties, registrants, users, and ICANN compliance.
 For example, the security checks safeguard (item 3 above) could be done effectively if ICANN designates approved security scanning software or vendors that registries could use to fulfill their safeguard commitment.

 The BC noted that “applicable law” is an undefined term that should be explicitly defined.
 ICANN’s Legal Department should research and recommend a definition for “applicable law” such that all stakeholders (users, registrants, contract parties, governments, law enforcement) can be informed about what laws apply to a registrant’s activity.
 For instance, would the national laws of any Internet user be regarded as “applicable law” when that user visits a domain registered by someone in a different legal regime?
 If that’s the case, the Terms of Service shown to registrants should certainly highlight that risk and provide a link to an online resource describing all applicable national laws.